Saudi Arabia's SME Financing Programs

 Everything discussed above refers to debt financing.
 Another option is equity.
 Promising startups and SMEs may consider trying to win over a venture capital fund.
 Saudi Arabia is fast becoming one of the hottest markets for venture capital.

-top country in the MENA region in 2023, netting 52 percent of all VC funding in the region.
+It was the top country in the MENA region in 2023, netting 52 percent of all VC funding in the region.
 A record-breaking $1.38 billion in VC capital was deployed in 2023.
-The lion’s share of that funding went to early-stage deals 81 percent of all deals in 2023.
+The lion’s share of that funding went to early-stage deals – 81 percent of all deals in 2023.

 Getting VC money is no easy task.
 But here too, it's getting a bit easier because of new initiatives.
 In 2018, the government launched the state-owned Saudi Venture Capital Company (SVC).